Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 - Facebook: [fb://](fb://)
 - ...

-In theory, as long as the external APP opens the corresponding link, you can jump by using the shop item.
+Theoretically, as long as the external APP provides the URL, you can jump by using the shop item.

 **You can search for the application link you need by searching `URL Schemes` on Google.**

-**These links have nothing to do with "LifeUp", "LifeUp" only provides the jump link function.**
+**These links have nothing to do with `LifeUp`, `LifeUp` only provides the jump URL function.**

-**Therefore we do not and do not maintain a list of links.
-But you can view the public shop items contain the link effect in [World]-[Market]-[Link] page.**
+**Therefore we do not and do not maintain a list of URLs.
+But you can view the public shop items containing the link effect on the [World]-[Market]-[Link] page.**